 Forest School takes part in all seasons and all bar very extreme weather conditions.
-We are very fortunate in having our wonderful Solar Dome which has now become our Forest School classroom.
-If weather conditions are poor the Forest School day will take place between the Forest School classroom and the actual classroom inside the school (we have invested in large tarpaulin's which we use to cover the floor).
+We are very fortunate in having our wonderful Forest School classroom (Solar Dome).
+If weather conditions are poor the Forest School Day will take place between the Forest School classroom and the actual classroom inside the school (we have invested in large tarpaulin's which we use to cover the floor).